McMasterRS/lm_CO2024-DRI-Training-Materials/smp/licensing.md

 > Unlike software-specific licenses, CC [Creative Commons] licenses do not contain specific terms about the distribution of source code, which is often important to ensuring the free reuse and modifiability of software.
 Many software licenses also address patent rights, which are important to software but may not be applicable to other copyrightable works.
 Additionally, our licenses are currently not compatible with the major software licenses, so it would be difficult to integrate CC [Creative Commons] -licensed work with other free software.
 Existing software licenses were designed specifically for use with software and offer a similar set of rights to the Creative Commons licenses.

 Ethical considerations extend to intellectual property and licensing in research software development.
-Developers should respect copyright, properly attribute existing software components, and consider open-source licensing when appropriate.
+Developers should respect copyright, properly attribute existing software components, and consider open source licensing when appropriate.
 These practices help ensure the fair, responsible and legal use of intellectual property.